 Early Life

-Safra Ada Catz was born in December 1961 in Holon, Israel.
-At the age of six, she immigrated with her family to Brookline, Massachusetts, where she later graduated from Brookline High School.
-She pursued higher education at the University of Pennsylvania, earning a Bachelor's degree from the Wharton School in 1983 and a Juris Doctor from the University of Pennsylvania Law School in 1986.
+Safra Ada Catz was born in December 1961 in Holon, Israel, to Jewish parents.
+At the age of six, she immigrated with her family to the United States, settling in Brookline, Massachusetts.
+She graduated from Brookline High School and then attended the University of Pennsylvania, earning a Bachelor's degree from the Wharton School in 1983 and a Juris Doctor from the University of Pennsylvania Law School in 1986.

 Rise to Success

-Catz began her career in investment banking at Donaldson, Lufkin & Jenrette (DLJ), eventually becoming a managing director.
+Catz began her career as a banker at Donaldson, Lufkin & Jenrette (DLJ), where she held various positions, including managing director.
 In 1999, she joined Oracle Corporation as a senior vice president.
-She quickly rose through the ranks, becoming a member of the board of directors in 2001, president in 2004, and CFO in 2005.
-In 2014, she was named co-CEO alongside Mark Hurd, and after Hurd's death in 2019, she became the sole CEO.
-As CEO, Catz played a key role in Oracle's strategic acquisitions and its transition to cloud computing.
-In September 2025, she stepped down as CEO and became Executive Vice Chair of the Board of Directors.
+She became a member of the board in 2001 and was named co-president and CFO in 2011.
+In 2014, she became co-CEO with Mark Hurd, and after Hurd's departure in 2019, she became the sole CEO.
+During her tenure, Oracle completed numerous acquisitions, including PeopleSoft and Cerner.
+In September 2025, Catz transitioned to the role of Executive Vice Chair.

 Key Business Strategies